improv-wifi/website/src/ble.md

 The client is able to send a `device info` to the Improv service if it is in the states "Require Authorization" and "Authorized".
 When received, and supported, the gadget will return the device information in the RPC response characteristic.

-All strings must be encoded as either 7-bit ASCII or UTF-8.
+All strings are assumed to be UTF-8 encoded.

 ## Revision history